twag25/303_2_krish_fanclub/README.md

 Ultimately, our research aimed to provide the Nashville Predators with valuable insights into their odds for reaching the playoffs and what they needed to do to qualify.
 By developing a data-driven approach to team performance, we hope to contribute to the ongoing efforts to improve the team's success on the ice.

 Project Members:
-1. Sam Sword
-2. Elijah Nacar
-3. Jack  McNally
-4. Tess Wagner
+Sam Sword, Elijah Nacar, Jack  McNally, Tess Wagner